 Due to habitat loss, construction of roads, and establishment of settlements, of agricultural land and of hydropower plants, natural riparian forests are very rarely found in western Eurasia.
 Moreover, especially in Central and Western Europe, natural water level fluctuation is regulated by dams and channels, which prevent the formation of riparian forest.
 Therefore, in situ conservation of naturally grown riparian forest, especially when dominated by rare Cenozoic relict plant species, is one of the most important aims in conservation biology.
 Pterocarya fraxinifolia is included in the Georgian Red Data Book (Kacharava, 1982) as a rare arboreal Cenozoic relict.
 However, logging of this tree was observed in different Caucasian wingnut-dominated places of the eastern Great Caucasus.
-Under the name of P. pterocarpa, P. fraxinifolia is listed in the IUCN Red List as "Lower Risk/Least Concern."
+P.fraxinifolia is listed in the IUCN Red List as vulnerable (Betrisey et al. 2019).
 Pterocarya fraxinifolia is protected in Lagodekhi Nature Reserve (Kakheti, eastern Georgia) and in Colchic National Park in western Georgia; however, the species is still under the threat of human influence and ongoing climate change coupled with anthropogenic environmental change.
 The unique Caucasian wingnut stand of Lapankuri requires a special protection status in order to prevent further damages, especially logging, establishing of maize field plantations, and pastures.